H88trader/traderana/README.md

 # This is a python package for analyzing trades

-# Download and install python for windows
+## Download and install python for windows

 - Remember to add python to path
 - Disable path length limit
 - Plenty tutorial online, e.g. https://youtu.be/uDbDIhR76H4

-# Install sublime for windows (optional)
+## Install sublime for windows (optional)

-- One of the tutorial on line is https://youtu.be/gsOnPiSmR_w
+- One of the tutorial online https://youtu.be/gsOnPiSmR_w

+## Install git for windows (optional)

+- One of the tutorial online https://youtu.be/2j7fD92g-gE

-# Install traderana
+## Install traderana

 - Install for users